Pride 51 Mid-Year Update

 Owing to the ongoing COVID-19 pandemic, the Board of Directors of San Francisco Pride decided not to mount large-scale, in-person events for the second year in a row.
 Unlike 2020’s largely virtual Pride, however, the organization opted to strengthen ties with other nonprofit organizations in San Francisco.
 On June 11-12, SF Pride partnered with Giants Enterprises and Frameline, the long-running LGBTQ+ film festival, on Pride Movie Nights at Oracle Park, and on June 18, we supported the African American Art & Culture Complex on a Solidarity Rally for Juneteenth.

 In our effort to broaden our reach and highlight leaders in the various communities under the overall LGBTQ+ rainbow, we also began an initiative called ‘SF Pride 365’ to deliver content throughout the calendar year.
-In addition to the third annual SF Pride Golf Tournament (Oct.
-8-9 at TPC Harding Park) we are working to produce the inaugural LGBTQ+ Freedom Festival on Sunday, Oct.
-10, a street fair in the Mission District in commemoration of Coming Out Day.
+In addition to the third annual SF Pride Pro-Am Golf Tournament (Oct.
+8-9 at TPC Harding Park) as well as the inaugural Ken Jones Memorial Awards Reception and Fundraiser (Thursday, Oct.
+14, at the Cityscape Lounge in the Hilton Union Square Hotel).

 Staff and Board